 The questions and answers that are included in this document are based on the most recent version of the rules for licensing The Advisory Board of the Division of Professional Standards voted to approve the revised rules on January 7, 2010.
 The rules became final when approved by the Attorney General and the Governor.
 The information below is an attempt to interpret the impact of the proposed rule on Ball State University candidates.
-The Office of Teacher Education Services continues to monitor changes at the state level, and when more definitive answers are available we will share them with our students and advisors.
+The Office of Teacher Education Services and Clinical Practice continues to monitor changes at the state level, and when more definitive answers are available we will share them with our students and advisors.

 What is REPA?

 REPA stands for Rules for Educator Preparation and Accountability.
 It is the newly adopted rule for the licensing system for all educators.
 Now that REPA has successfully passed, it would replace Rules 2002 according to an approved timeline.

 The implementation date for the first changes under REPA is May 14, 2010.
 There will be a phase in time for some of the changes, including changes in the testing requirements for licensure.
 Students currently enrolled in licensing programs have until August 2013 to complete those programs and December 2013 to apply for licensure with all licensure requirements completed.
 After those dates all initial licenses will be issued under the REPA rules.

 How will REPA affect current Ball State University Teachers College candidates?

 Candidates who enroll in an approved teacher preparation program at Ball State University for initial licensure under Rules 2002 will have until August 31, 2013, to complete this program.

 Will I still be required to complete the tests?